The Prime Minister of Canada

 As discussed, the prime minister is the leader of the party who wins the most seats in the House of Commons following a Canadian parliamentary election.
 A prime minister can be voted out of power if enough Canadians vote out enough of his members of parliament in the next election.

 But what happens if a prime minister dies or resigns before an election?
 In extreme situations, such as an assassination or terrorist attack, the government of Canada maintains an emergency order of succession to the prime minister’s office that ranks every member of the prime minister’s cabinet.
-Currently, the minister of public safety, Ralph Goodale (b.
-1949) is first in line.
+Currently, the deputy prime minister, Chrystia Freeland (b.
+1968) is first in line, though it should be noted that the idea of having a deputy prime minister is fairly recent.
+The position was only created in 1977 and abolished from 2006 to 2019.
 If it’s less of an emergency, the parliamentary caucus of the prime minister’s political party, which is to say, all its sitting members in the House and Senate, will assemble and elect one of their own to serve as acting prime minister.
 If there’s a longer window of opportunity — say, if the prime minister announces his planned date of resignation months in advance — the party will hold a formal national convention to pick a new leader, and all party members across the country will get to have a say.

 Since the office of prime minister has no term limit and since Canadian elections are not held on fixed dates, prime ministerial resignations are common, and around half of all Canadian PMs have obtained the job via the party appointment process mentioned above.
 This is not without controversy, however.
 A PM who was installed by a small group of party insiders, rather than elected by the Canadian people, will often have his right to rule questioned if he stays in office too long.
 Luckily, the prime minister has the ability to call a federal election to seek a fresh mandate, and most party-appointed PMs chose to do this quite soon after their inauguration.